 Explore less travelled roads when you go on a self-guided tour of BC’s first Barn Quilt Trail.
 To date there are 40 painted block squares on barns, homes or businesses in this region of Armstrong and the North Okanagan Valley.
 Here is a map to view these beautiful works of art.

 The Barn Quilt Trail started in Ohio in 2001.
-Since then, the grassroots art project has grown from coast to coast with more than 7,000 works.
+Since then, the grassroots art project has expanded nationwide, featuring more than 7,000 works.

 The Canadian Barn Quilt Trail started in Ontario.
 Seek out other Canadian barn quilt tours.